AlannaBurke/Code-Samples/posts.md

 ### Upcoming
 ### 2023

-Styles aren't just for CSS - Creating a Manual of Style for your Technical Writing  - DrupalCon Lille, October 2023 [[session]](https://events.drupal.org/lille2023/session/styles-arent-just-css-creating-style-guide-your-technical-writing)
+~~Styles aren't just for CSS - Creating a Manual of Style for your Technical Writing~~  - DrupalCon Lille, October 2023 [[session]](https://events.drupal.org/lille2023/session/styles-arent-just-css-creating-style-guide-your-technical-writing) _Was ill and unable to attend_

 ### 2023